MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 In some cases, you may need to change the authentication method you use to access a particular site.
 If this change is necessary, see [Change the authentication method](../../connectorauthentication.md#change-the-authentication-method).

-### Limitations on Web connector authentication
+### Limitations on Web connector authentication for HTML content

 >[!NOTE]
-> The limitations described in this section only apply to HTTP web pages.
-Opening files from the web using this connector is not affected by these limitations.
+> The limitations described in this section only apply to HTML web pages.
+Opening other kinds of files from the web using this connector isn't affected by these limitations.

-The legacy Power Query Web connector automatically created a `Web.Page` style query that supported authentication.
-The only limitation occurred if you selected Windows authentication in the authentication method dialog box.
-In this case, the **Use my current credentials** selection would work correctly, but **Use alternate credentials** wouldn't authenticate.
+The legacy Power Query Web connector automatically creates a `Web.Page` style query that supports authentication.
+The only limitation occurs if you select Windows authentication in the authentication method dialog box.
+In this case, the **Use my current credentials** selection works correctly, but **Use alternate credentials** wouldn't authenticate.

-The new version of the Web connector automatically creates a `Web.BrowserContents` query that only supports anonymous authentication (for example, the web Connector in Power BI Desktop).
-Any query using the new Web connector to connect to a source that requires any authentication method besides anonymous authentication won't authenticate.
-The `Web.BrowserContents` function itself currently only supports anonymous authentication.
-This limitation is the same regardless of the host environment.
+The new version of the Web connector (currently available in Power BI Desktop) automatically creates a `Web.BrowserContents` query.
+Such queries currently only support anonymous authentication.
+In other words, the new Web connector can't be used to connect to a source that requires non-anonymous authentication.
+This limitation applies to the `Web.BrowserContents` function, regardless of the host environment.

-Currently, Power BI Desktop automatically uses the `Web.BrowserContents` query.
-The `Web.Page` style query is still used automatically by Excel and Power Query Online.
-Power Query Online does support `Web.BrowserContents` using an on-premises data gateway, but you have to enter such a formula manually.
-When Web by example becomes available in Power Query Online in mid-October 2020, it will generate `Web.BrowserContent` style queries.
+Currently, Power BI Desktop automatically uses the `Web.BrowserContents` function.
+The `Web.Page` function is still used automatically by Excel and Power Query Online.
+Power Query Online does support `Web.BrowserContents` using an on-premises data gateway, but you currently would have to enter such a formula manually.
+When *Web By Example* becomes available in Power Query Online in mid-October 2020, this feature will use `Web.BrowserContents`.

-The `Web.Page` query required that you have Internet Explorer 10 installed on your computer.
-Also, if this style of query was required to pass through an on-premises data gateway, the computer containing the gateway also had to have Internet Explorer 10 installed.
-If you use only the `Web.BrowserContents` query, you don't need to have Internet Explorer 10 installed on your computer or the computer containing the on-premises data gateway.
+The `Web.Page` function requires that you have Internet Explorer 10 installed on your computer.
+When refreshing a `Web.Page` query via an on-premises data gateway, the computer containing the gateway must have Internet Explorer 10 installed.
+If you use only the `Web.BrowserContents` function, you don't need to have Internet Explorer 10 installed on your computer or the computer containing the on-premises data gateway.

-#### Use `Web.Page` in place of `Web.BrowserContents`

 In cases where you need to use `Web.Page` instead of `Web.BrowserContents` because of authentication issues, you can still manually use `Web.Page`.

-In Power BI Desktop, you can clear the **New web table inference** to use the older `Web.Page` query:
+In Power BI Desktop, you can use the older `Web.Page` function by clearing the **New web table inference** preview feature:

 1. Under the **File** tab, select **Options and settings** > **Options**.
 2. In the **Global** section, select **Preview features**.